In this FDD Talk post, you’ll learn the following:

 - Outlets at the Start of the Year: 6

 - Outlets at the End of the Year: 6

 Section V – Financial Performance Representations (Item 19, 2020 FDD) and Analysis

 - The following information discloses sales of the 677 franchised Culver’s Restaurants (“Franchised Restaurants”) and the 6 company-owned Culver’s Restaurants (“Company-Owned Restaurants”) open for the entire 12-month period ended December 31, 2019, and also selected cost percentages for the 6 Company-Owned Restaurants for the entire 12-month period ended December 31, 2019.

 - This includes information about non-traditional locations (including 2 Culver’s Restaurants that do not have a drive thru window, 5 Culver’s Restaurants that share a building with a convenience store, and 1 Culver’s Restaurant that occupies an end-cap of a multi-tenant building).

-- The following information does not include information from the 46 franchised Culver’s Restaurants open as of December 31, 2018, but that were not open as of January 1, 2018, and therefore did not operate for the entire 12-month period, nor does it include information from 3 franchised Culver’s Restaurants that were closed for a period of time during 2018 due to a substantial remodel, rebuild, or relocation of the Restaurant; 1 franchised Culver’s Restaurant that was closed for a period of time during 2018 due to damage to the Restaurant; or 1 franchised Culver’s Restaurant that ceased operations in 2018, and therefore none of these Restaurants operated for the entire 12-month period.
+- The following information does not include information from the 46 franchised Culver’s Restaurants open as of December 31, 2019, but that were not open as of January 1, 2019, and therefore did not operate for the entire 12-month period, nor does it include information from 2 franchised Culver’s Restaurants that were closed for a period of time during 2019 due to damage to the Restaurants, or 1 franchised Culver’s Restaurant that was closed for a period of time during 2019 due to a substantial remodel, rebuild, or relocation of the Restaurant, and therefore none of these Restaurants operated for the entire 12-month period.

 - The Company-Owned Restaurants are located in Sauk City, Spring Green, Richland Center, Baraboo, Middleton, and Madison, Wisconsin.